Morocco Travel Tips: The Complete First-Time Visitor’s Guide

 Light scarves, modest tops, and knee-length garments are perfect.
 You’ll notice Moroccan women themselves blend style with modesty — it is cultural dignity, not religious enforcement.

-Morocco is not Saudi Arabia and not Western Europe.
+Morocco is neither Saudi Arabia nor Western Europe.

 It is its own rhythm, where modesty is a cultural value, not a punishment.